Open access to research outputs - ESRC's policy and your obligations

-RCUK announced a new Open Access Policy in July 2012.
-The policy came into force on 1 April 2013.
+The Research Councils UK (RCUK) open access policy came into force on 1 April 2013.
 ESRC-funded researchers are expected to comply with the policy.

-Items that are deposited in ROS may be made publicly available through the ESRC research catalogue and the RCUK Gateway to Research (external website).
+ESRC grant holders must upload details of their grant outcomes via Researchfish.
+Information deposited in Researchfish may be made publicly available through the RCUK Gateway to Research (external website).